 Application for summer cooling assistance starts:

 If funding is available, agencies will automatically send a payment to all eligible winter clients between the months of June and August.
-All other clients may walk for an appointment on or after July 1, 2013.
+All other clients may walk-in for an appointment on or after July 1st.

 Income- Households may qualify if their income does not exceed 150 percent of the federal poverty guidelines, or $34,575 for a household of four.
 All household residents age 18 and over must provide proof of earned and unearned income for 12 months.